- Education and Science»

 Bicentennial Man and its spinoffs and inspired works of other authors bring to mind a possibility of human-robotic hybrids.
 Sci-fi fans see "Borg", but so many military personnel are returning from Iraq and Afghanistan in the 2010s with three limbs replaced by electronic prosthesis that the possibility is enduring.
 Already, medical science experiments with building electronics into the interior of limb stumps with promise for additional advances.

-Medical Advances in Biology
+Rehabilitation and Medical Advances in Biology

 Regardless of the Borg, our more reachable medical advances to the year 2100 - including new cosmetic surgeries, artificial bones and organs, growing new organs, and advanced dental implants - will all require additional nursing positions.